AliKazmi123/AliKazmi123/README.md

 - Prisma 🎨
 - PostgreSQL 🐘

+### Additional Skills
+- Docker 🐳
+- AWS ☁️
+- CI/CD 🛠️

 ## 📫 Get in Touch

 Let's connect and bring your ideas to life!
-You can reach me via email at ali.hussain@example.com or connect with me on [LinkedIn](https://www.linkedin.com/in/ali-hussain-kazmi-a62411227/).
+You can reach me via email at alikazmi187248@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/ali-hussain-kazmi-a62411227/).